hpc/charliecloud/doc-src/ch-builder2squash_desc.rst

 Description
 ===========

-Flattens the Docker image tagged :code:`IMAGE` into a SquashFS file in :code:`OUTDIR`.
+Flattens the builder image tagged :code:`IMAGE` into a SquashFS file in :code:`OUTDIR`.

 Wrapper for :code:`ch-builder2tar --nocompress` and :code:`ch-tar2sqfs`.